ten-protocol/go-ten/design/block_explorer.md

 BlockScout is an open-source block explorer, used by Secret Network among others (see [here](https://explorer.secret.dev/)).

 In theory, this would give us a block explorer "for free".
+In practice, we'd need to customise BlockScout to a large
+extent, even for the public block explorer, for two reasons:

-In practice, we'd need to customise BlockScout to some extent because it cannot handle the fact that some information about the Obscuro chain is returned in an encrypted form.
-For example, vanilla BlockScout correctly displays the number of Obscuro blocks, but it considers every block to have zero transactions, because it chokes on the encrypted transaction contents being returned.
+* It cannot handle the fact that some information about the Obscuro chain is returned in an encrypted form.
+For example, if vanilla BlockScout is connected to an Obscuro host, it correctly displays the number of Obscuro blocks, but it considers every block to have zero transactions, because it chokes on the encrypted transaction contents being returned
+* Every advanced block explorer has some customised handling of standard contracts.
+For example, for ERC-20, it will process the chain to allow a given address to see its entire holdings of various tokens.
+In Obscuro, this processing would have to happen inside the enclave, since the block explorer would not have access to the transaction contents.
+  Since BlockScout is not written with this in mind, it would entail a large amount of custom code

+Even further customisations would be required for the private block explorer, where we would have to introduce handling of viewing keys.

-Forking BlockScout would require us to develop skills we don't have currently (e.g. it is written in Elixir), and would require us to maintain the fork.
+Forking BlockScout would require us to develop skills we don't have currently (e.g. it is written in Elixir).

+Once BlockScout was forked, we'd have to maintain the fork.
 Blockscout is currently c.
 270k lines of code, 20% larger than the Obscuro codebase as of this writing.

-Meanwhile, we'd also have to develop the private block explorer, so we'd be maintaining two block explorers with no common architecture.